kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1c-dns-ios.md

 ```

-The following output or something similar shows the resolution of the alias to the A host record entry which identifies the VIP address for the Cisco Catalyst Center Cluster will display.
+The following output or something similar shows the resolution of the alias to the A host record entry which identifies the VIP address for the Catalyst Center Cluster will display.

 ![json](./images/DNACenterDNStests.png?raw=true "Import JSON")

-Second, we need to ensure the Cisco Catalyst Center responds on the VIP, so use the ping command within the CMD application window previously opened as follows:
+Second, we need to ensure the Catalyst Center responds on the VIP, so use the ping command within the CMD application window previously opened as follows:

 ```bash
 ping pnpserver.dcloud.cisco.com